Reporting period:

 EU trade integration in services (change)

-SMEs in the industry sector with exports of goods to other EU countries
+SMEs in the industrial sector with exports of goods to other EU countries

 This indicator measures the share of SMEs reporting dispatches of goods to other EU countries, based on value added tax (VAT) data.
 The share is calculated by dividing the number of exporting SMEs (nominator) by the total number of SMEs (denominator).

-Data cover the industry sector only, i.e. NACE codes B, C, D and E.
+Data only cover the industrial sector, i.e. NACE codes B, C, D and E.

-No growth rates are available for Cyprus and Malta because 2016 data are missing.
+No 2020 data available for Malta, and no growth rates are available for Cyprus and Malta because 2017 data are missing.

-Exports of goods to other EU countries by SMEs in the industry sector (% of SMEs)
+Exports of goods to other EU countries by SMEs in the industrial sector (% of SMEs)

 Performance indicators at EU level